Baripada: Culture

 Baripada is popular for its art and culture.
-Many famous stars of Ollywood (Oriya film industry) are from Baripada.
+Many famous stars of Ollywood (Odia film industry) are from Baripada.
 Baripada is famous for the Chhau dance form, famous all over the world.
-The Chaitra Parva celebrated in mid-April recognizes the local talents.
+The Chaitra Parva celebrated in mid-April recognises the local talents.
 Uttarsahi and Dakshinsahi are two main groups who perform in this festival with many other participants.
 Jhumar Song is popular in Baripada.

 Baripada is the second place, after Puri, where the tradition of Ratha Yatra (Car festival of Lord Jagannath) began.
 Hence Baripada is called 'Dwitiya Srikhetra' (second Puri).
 Baripada's Ratha Yatra is popular for its unique tradition of allowing only women to pull the chariot of Goddess Subhadra.

 Maa Ambika Temple is one of the chief temples and Maa Ambika is a highly revered deity in this region.
 It is in Badabazar, 1 km from Baripada bus stand.